jorge-ramirez-upm/RepTate/RepTate/docs/source/developers/functionality.rst

 that will launch our new application when clicked.
 We will edit the file ``gui/QApplicationManager.py`` in this purpose.

 #.
-Add a button in the main RepTate tool-bar by inserting these line in
+Add a button in the main RepTate tool-bar by inserting these lines in
     ``gui/QApplicationManager.py``.
 The icon we choose is
-    "icons8-scatter-plot.png" which is readily part of RepTate.
+    "icons8-scatter-plot.png" which is readily part of RepTate icons database.
     To add a new custom icon to RepTate icon database, see the section  :ref:`new_icons`.